tanvir-git/odoo-documentation/content/applications/websites/website/pages/seo.rst

 .. image:: seo/seo06.png
   :align: center

-Fortunately, Odoo does all the magic for you.
-Below, you will find the tricks Odoo uses to speed up your page loading time.
+Fortunately, CoquiAPPs does all the magic for you.
+Below, you will find the tricks CoquiAPPs uses to speed up your page loading time.
 You can compare how your website ranks using these two tools:

 - `Google Page Speed <https://developers.google.com/speed/pagespeed/insights/>`__